 If your business had a viable means to enjoy a greater financial upside, it would be an endeavor worth considering, right?
-It’s surprising, then, how many business leaders hastily dismiss the idea of expanding overseas.
+It’s surprising, then, how many business leaders hastily dismiss the idea of opening an office in another country.
 Many perceive the pursuit to be too daunting, too complex.
-But in reality, international expansion could very well be your ticket to greater revenue and incremental profits — particularly if your business has shed its start-up status to become an established, revenue-generating entity.
-Based on the many years I’ve spent helping businesses grow beyond U.S. borders, there’s good news: it’s not as daunting – or as costly — as you might think.
+But in reality, international expansion could very well be your ticket to greater revenue and incremental profits – particularly if your business has shed its startup status to become an established, revenue-generating entity.
+Based on the many years I’ve spent helping businesses grow beyond U.S. borders, there’s good news: it’s not as daunting – or as costly – as you might think.
 And ruling out the notion altogether means you could actually be leaving money on the table.
 In this blog, I’ll discuss how, with the right planning and foresight, you can lay the groundwork for successful expansion.

 Where First?
 Establish Your Gateway and Chart Your Course

 Where you go will obviously vary depending on the products or services you sell and the industry you’re in.
 Generally speaking, many organizations choose Western Europe (in particular, the United Kingdom) as their first point for expansion.
 This eliminates many barriers due to the common language, similar rules of law, and large markets with like demand.
 It’s after acquiring a foothold in the U.K. that those companies will evaluate further expansion into Western Europe and/or Asia.
 During this phase, thorough market research will ultimately determine your path, including whether or not it makes sense to open individual regional offices.
 Companies that have locations and employees in Germany and France, for instance, have a considerable advantage as consumers in those countries are more inclined to buy from local companies versus one located elsewhere.